eoscanada/eos-bios/README.md

     on standard input for the next stage.

-  * We come to a point where anyone feeling comfortable can start publishing addresses for the whole world to connect, or publishing the _Kickstart data_ unencrypted.
+  * We come to a point where anyone feeling comfortable can start publishing addresses for the whole world to connect (or publishing the _Kickstart data_ unencrypted).

     * This would allow all the 50+ who were still waiting, to join in using the same logic, albeit with validation disabled (so they